-The 2018 Wappapello Lake Master Plan and Shoreline Plan updates are underway.
-The Corps of Engineers will begin soliciting feedback from partners, stakeholders, and the public beginning in early December 2017 through February 18, 2018.
-The first public workshop is scheduled for January 17, from 4 p.m. to 7 p.m. at the Greenville Elementary School followed by a second workshop on January 18, from 4 p.m. to 7 p.m. at the Bill Emerson Memorial Visitor Center in Wappapello.
+The 2018 Wappapello Lake Master Plan and Shoreline Plan updates are nearing completion.
+The Corps of Engineers began by soliciting feedback from partners, stakeholders, and the public beginning in early December 2017.
+The final public workshops are scheduled for September 9, from 4 p.m. to 7 p.m. at the Greenville Elementary School and September 10, from 4 p.m. to 7 p.m. at the Bill Emerson Memorial Visitor Center in Wappapello.

-All public and stakeholder input received will be compiled and considered during the development of the initial draft of the updated plans.
-The draft plans will be available for public review and comment in September 2018 and the final drafts are scheduled to be completed by November 2018.
-The target completion date for both plans is February 2019.
+All public and stakeholder input received will be compiled and considered during the development of the final draft of the updated plans.
+The draft plans will be available for public review and comment thru October 9, 2019.
+The target completion date for both plans is November 2019.

 As information and notices become available they will be posted to this page.
 The 2000 Wappapello Lake Master Plan along with the current Shoreline Management Plan are available for view and download through the links below.
 Please be aware, the full version of the Master Plan document is large and may take a long time to open/download.